APS News | This Month in Physics History

 “There's an important theme here,” Kaplan says.
 “You have to have the good fortune to have the opportunity to fail gracefully and be given a second chance.”

-Daniel Garisto is a writer based in New York.
+Dan Garisto is a science journalist based in New York City.